 Do you consider yourself healthy?

-The odds increase if you’re reading this post.
-But the probability of an individual being sincerely healthy is low.
+The odds are better than average if you’re reading this right now.
+But the likelihood of anybody being healthy is low.

 I’m not simply talking about being free of the flu.
 Though many people contract that regularly.